alexbuckgit/orleans-docs/src/docs/migration/migration-1.5.md

 ```
 siloBuilder.AddLogging(builder=>builder.SetMinimumLevel(LogLevel.Debug);
 ```
-For more information on log filtering, please see their docs on https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging;
+For more information on log filtering, please see their docs on [Logging in .NET Core and ASP.NET Core](/aspnet/core/fundamentals/logging);

 To configure TraceToConsole to be `true`, you need to reference `Microsoft.Extensions.Logging.Console` package and then use `AddConsole()` extension method on `ILoggingBuilder`.
 The same with `TraceFileName` and `TraceFilePattern`, if you want to log messages to a file, you need to use `AddFile("file name")` method on `ILoggingBuilder`.